dcblack/sc-platform/README.md

 # <a name="AbtMe"></a>About the Project

-This directory contains a basic empty SystemC design with a single top-level module and minimal main implementation that provides an execution summary.
+This directory contains a basic SystemC design using TLM-2.0 with a single top-level module and a practical main implementation that validates each step, and provides an execution summary including timing/performance information.
+If errors are detected, main exists with a non-zero status.

 This project has several goals:

-1. Provide an example of a complete TLM-2 virtual platform for study.
+1. Provide an example of a complete TLM-2 virtual platform for study using modern C++.
 2. Provide examples of different techniques of modeling.
+  1. Loosely-timed and Approximately-timed models of initiators, interconnect and targets
+  2. The absence of real clocks using the `no_clock` channel and the global distribution mechanism
+  3. Resets and Power domain modeling
+  4. Processor implementation with an ISS and support for interrupts
 3. Provide the basis for "Easier SystemC" templates.
+4. Several approaches to configuration

 At any point in time, this project represents a set of ideas in the making, and not expected to be complete.
 Various authors may contribute to this effort, and